biertz/nextcloud-social-login/README.md

 ### appid
 We changed the appid to *socialtokens*.

 This avoids accidental updates of our fork via Nextclouds appstore.
 Please be aware, that this does NOT mean that you can install sociallogin and our fork together!
-They still use the same folder name and namespace.
+They still use the same namespace.